Nonlinear relations of viscous stress and strain rate in nonlinear Viscoelasticity: Properties of the model

-Proving existence of curves of maximal slopes relies on suitable lower semicontinuity properties of the energy and the distance.
-Therefore, one usually resorts to specific convexity properties of these objects.
-To prove these properties, we rely on the specific structure of $\mathcal{D}$ and recall that for any $\tilde p \in (1,+\infty)$ and $a\geq 0 , b \geq 0 $, we have
+Proving existence of curves of maximal slopes \REV requires the local slope to be lower semicontinuous. \END Therefore, one usually resorts to specific convexity properties of \REV the energy and the distance. \END To prove these properties, we rely on the specific structure of $\mathcal{D}$ and recall that for any $\tilde p \in (1,+\infty)$ and $a\geq 0 , b \geq 0 $, we have